open-mmlab/mmocr/docs/en/user_guides/config.md

 #### Dataset Configuration

-It is mainly used to configure two directions.
+It is mainly about two parts.

-- The image of the dataset and the location of the annotation file.
+- The location of the dataset(s), including images and annotation files.

 - Data augmentation related configurations.
 In the OCR domain, data augmentation is usually strongly associated with the model.